-- Level 1 Uses unadjusted quoted prices that are available in active markets for identical assets or liabilities as of the reporting date. - Level 2 Uses inputs other than Level 1 that are either directly or indirectly observable as of the reporting date through correlation with market data, including quoted prices for similar assets and liabilities in active markets and quoted prices in markets that are not active.
+• Level 1 - Uses unadjusted quoted prices that are available in active markets for identical assets or liabilities as of the reporting date.

+- Level 2 Uses inputs other than Level 1 that are either directly or indirectly observable as of the reporting date through correlation with market data, including quoted prices for similar assets and liabilities in active markets and quoted prices in markets that are not active.
 Level 2 also includes assets and liabilities that are valued using models or other pricing methodologies that do not require significant judgment since the input assumptions used in the models, such as interest rates and volatility factors, are corroborated by readily observable data.
 We utilize a third-party data service to provide Level 2 valuations.
 We verify these valuations for reasonableness relative to unadjusted quotes obtained from brokers or dealers based on observable prices for similar assets in active markets. - Level 3 Uses inputs that are unobservable, supported by little or no market activity and reflect the use of significant management judgment.
 These values are generally determined using pricing models that utilize management estimates of market participant assumptions.
-As of March 31, 2022, and December 31, 2021, we had no Level 3 assets or liabilities.
+As of June 30, 2022, our Level 3 assets and liabilities were not material.
+As of December 31, 2021, we had no Level 3 assets or liabilities.